My-Center-Manager/legal/contribution-agreement.md

 "Submit" means any form of electronic, verbal, or written communication sent to the Project, including but not limited to communication on electronic mailing lists, source code control systems, and issue tracking systems that are managed by, or on behalf of, the Project for the purpose of discussing and improving the project.

-"Project" means the EcoTracker project hosted on GitHub at https://github.com/ecotracker and owned by Alain Iglesias **aka** aiherrera.
+"Project" means the My Center Manager project hosted on GitHub at https://github.com/My-Center-Manager and owned by Alain Iglesias **aka** aiherrera.

 ## Agreement